theodormoroianu/project-2023-mobile-network-dropouts/README.md

 > You should have an initial website running with the basic skeleton of the visualization/widgets.

-The easiest way to run the project is to follow the instructions provided in the "readme.md" file on github.
-More concretely:
+These are the following steps to run the project:
 1. Clone the repository.
 2. Generate the backend data, by running in the backend folder:
     - `$ cd backend/`